brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 10
 #### Move to Camp 2: Nido de Cóndores (5,550m)

 Heavy bags and a slow pace.
-Everyone else's packs seemed enormous, with gear hanging off sometimes over 100L bags!
-I was happy with how efficiently I'd packed, and the Mutant 90 sat so comfortably even fully loaded.
+Everyone else's packs seemed enormous, with gear hanging off 100L+ bags.
+I was happy with how efficiently I'd packed, and how the Mutant 90 sat so comfortably even fully loaded.
+Others had a very hard time today.

 Nido de Cóndores had a cool atmosphere.
 As I setup our tent, and held it down with rocks, I considered how I would never want to bring my own tent to this mountain.
-It destroys gear.
+It's so rough on gear.
 We met lots of solo climbers who were sick from drinking untreated lake water, while we carefully filtered and boiled everything.
 The sunset that night was incredible.
 We sat above a sea of clouds watching the light fade over the Andes.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua10.jpeg">